LuisMaGit/technical_test/README.md

 1. **Clean Architecture with Feature Modules**
    - **Decision**: Organized code into `core`, `core_data`, `core_ui`, and `features` directories
    - **Rationale**: Provides clear separation of concerns and makes the codebase more maintainable and testable
-   - **Trade-off**: Slightly more complex folder structure, but significantly improves long-term maintainability
+   - **Trade-off**: Slightly more complex folder structure, but significantly improves long term maintainability

 2. **Cubit over Bloc**
    - **Decision**: Used Cubit pattern instead of full Bloc pattern